XuzheZ/XuzheZ.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 I am interested in studying <ins>AI-empowered medical imaging acquisition, processing, and interpretation</ins> to transform medical research and clinical practice.
 My research is multidisciplinary, building on techniques in ***deep learning***, ***computer vision***, and ***medical imaging***.
 I am interested in developing robust vision models for medical image analysis and computing.
 My research focused on generative models, self-/semi-supervised learning, and unsupervised domain adaptation.
-Recently, I am exploring in-context learning in (large) vision model.
+Recently, I have been exploring the (large) vision model and vision language model.

-On the application side, I focused on deploying open-source frameworks in medical / clinical research communities, with the goal of *assisting large-scale and cross-modality clinical studies* to discover quantitative image-based markers and thereby improve healthcare.
+On the application side, I focused on deploying open-source frameworks in medical / clinical research communities, with the goal of *assisting large-scale medical or clinical studies* to discover quantitative image-based markers and thereby improve healthcare.

 **TL;DR:** Computer Vision & AI in Medical Imaging = Intelligent Vision in Healthcare